And why is it relevant to marketing automation?

 Welcome To Lifecycle Management!

-We are all human beings and when looking to solve a problem we tend to follow a standard routine or path.
-Using email marketing we can guide visitors along this path until a successful conclusion – a purchase.
-If you had clicked on the button above to request a free trial this would generally indicate that you have moved beyond awareness stage.
+We are all human beings, and when looking to solve a problem, we tend to follow a standard routine or path.
+Using email marketing, we can guide visitors along this path until a successful conclusion – a purchase.
+If you had clicked on the button above to request a free trial, this would generally indicate that you have moved beyond the awareness stage.

 - You are aware of the problem or need – e.g. your current marketing activities are failing or not delivering the number of leads needed for your business.

-- You now need to find out what is available – what is important for you.
-Is it price or service or some special element that you must have?
+- It would help if you now found out what is available – what is essential for you.
+Is it price or service or some particular element that you must have?

-- Now that you know what is important to you, you start comparing the different options and decide what is the right solution for you.
+- Now that you know what is essential to you, you start comparing the different options and decide the right solution for you.
 Maybe it is a trial or downloading a whitepaper to examine the finer details.

 - This is the big one.
-You now need to decide who to buy from.
+It would help if you now decided who to buy from.
 Is the company a good fit?
-Are you looking for ongoing help or maybe you just want to buy and be left alone.
+Are you looking for ongoing help, or maybe you want to purchase and be left alone.